asan-nasa/adapt_find/README.md

 Example

 Run fastqc and parse the fastqc reports.
-And store the ouput in current working directory
+And store the ouput in the current working directory

 ```$ python fastqc_parser.py```